I live in Toronto, Ontario, Canada, and I love almost everything I about it.

 While most of the menswear industry has embraced the move toward slimmer styles that fit close to your body, outerwear can often be the exception.

-In my experience, the warmer and more comfortable that a piece of clothing is, the higher the risk that it will fit large (which is precisely why I fret so much about how to wear a shawl collar sweater).
+In my experience, the warmer and more comfortable that a piece of clothing is, the higher the risk that it will fit large.

 But with that said, the coat does contour to the body and provide a silhouette that’s slim as it can be, considering how much warmth it provides (keep reading to find out just how much).